-Now, let us analyze the complexity of the method from Moss \cite{moss2012basis}.
-In each dictionary, one needs to compute the ratio of the column of $x_g$ with every column and then select the extreme value.
+Now, let us analyze the computational complexity of the method from \texttt{Moss} \cite{moss2012basis}.
+In each dictionary, one needs to compute the ratio of the column of $x_g$ vs every column and then select the extreme value.
 This step incurs a cost of $\mathcal{O}(d(n-d)v)= \mathcal{O}(ndv)$.
-Subsequently, during the comparison with discovered dictionaries, their co-basis need to be checked.
-If there are $k$ recorded dictionaries, then comparison requires $\mathcal{O}(kd)$ for each candidate.
-During the procedure of generating the adjacent co-basis about a fixed dictionary, one may find at most $nd$ candidates from it, comparing each candidate takes $\mathcal{O}(knd^2)$ computations.
+Subsequently, during the comparison with discovered dictionaries, their co-basis needs to be checked.
+If there are $k$ recorded dictionaries, then the comparison requires $\mathcal{O}(kd)$ for each candidate.
+When generating the adjacent co-basis about a fixed dictionary, one may find at most $nd$ candidates from it.
+Thus, comparing each candidate takes $\mathcal{O}(knd^2)$ computations.
 Since there are a total of $\mathcal{O}(v)$ dictionaries, the total amount of computations is $\mathcal{O}(\sum_{k=1}^v(knd^2))=\mathcal{O}(nd^2v^2)$.
-It's important to note that one only needs to compute those dictionaries whose co-basis are not duplicated, which costs $\mathcal{O}(ndv)$ in computing dictionaries and determining if they pass the lex-min test.
-Consequently, the complexity of the method from Moss \cite{moss2012basis} in VE is $\mathcal{O}(ndv+ nd^2v^2+ndv)= \mathcal{O}(nd^2v^2)$.
+It is important to note that one only needs to compute those dictionaries whose co-basis are not duplicated, which costs $\mathcal{O}(ndv)$ in computing dictionaries and determining if they pass the lex-min test.
+Consequently, the complexity of the method from \texttt{Moss} \cite{moss2012basis} in VE is $\mathcal{O}(ndv+ nd^2v^2+ndv)= \mathcal{O}(nd^2v^2)$.

-As for the complexity of our algorithm, at each entry of a dictionary, testing a valid reverse of the Zero rule requires at most $\frac{1}{2}(n-d+n)d$ examination, which is in $\mathcal{O}(nd)$. $\mathcal{O}(v-v_d)$ dictionaries need to test the validity, while $\mathcal{O}(v_d)$ do not need.
-Therefore, the complexity is approximately given by
+As for the space complexity, since the \texttt{Moss} algorithm needs to store and study each dictionary in the arrangement, the space complexity should be $\mathcal{O}(ndv)$.